danielbrendel/aquashell-homepage/app/resources/md/reference.md

 array_item_get "name of array" "positive index of array item" "target var"; #Stores the array item expression to the given variable of same type

-array_item_get "source variable" "array name" "positive index of array item to save to"; #Stores the expression of the variable to the specified array item
+array_item_set "source variable" "array name" "positive index of array item to save to"; #Stores the expression of the variable to the specified array item

 array_item_copy "source array name" "positive index" "target array name" "positive index"; #Copies one array value to another array item